What are heavy metals?

 Health and well-being are our own responsibility ✿

-Furthermore, the use of zeolite and other preventative strategies reminds us that our health and well-being are our own responsibility.
-Reducing exposure to heavy metals through conscious everyday choices, such as choosing organic foods, using water filters, and prioritizing natural skincare products, are steps each of us can take to protect and care for ourselves.
+Furthermore, the use of zeolite and other preventative strategies reminds us that health and well-being are our own responsibility.
+Reducing exposure to heavy metals through conscious everyday choices, such as selecting organic foods, using water filters, and prioritizing natural skincare products, are steps each of us can take to protect and care for ourselves.

 Ways of skin mindfulness